Richardvnd/qnmfitsrd/README.md

 ## Linting

-Code can be tidied automatically by running 'invoke tidy' in the command line.
-Note that 'black', 'flake8', and 'isort' need to be installed in your environment first.
+Code can be tidied automatically by running `invoke tidy` in the command line.
+Note that `black`, `flake8`, and `isort` need to be installed in your environment first.